The Different Types of Cryptocurrencies

 This list was created by us (cryptocurrencyfacts.com) and is based on familiarity, market cap (total coins that will ever be produced times current value), the ease with which a coin can be traded for fiat currency like the US dollar, and the coins potential to survive trends.

-In other words, these are the coins that we think are the most valid to invest in and explore for new coin users (not simply the coins with the highest market cap, value, or most relevance alone).
+In other words, these are the coins that we think are the most valid to invest in (in general, not at a given moment) and explore for new coin users (not simply the coins with the highest market cap, value, or most relevance alone).
 With that said, any “best of list” is bound to have opinions in it, and this is true for this list as well.
 So do feel free to compare.

 The most relevant cryptocurrencies are:

 - Bitcoin: Bitcoin is an easy pick.
 It was the first major usable cryptocurrency, it has the highest market cap, its coins generally trade at the highest cost of all cryptocurrencies (about $225 USD as of June 2015… but as high as $5,000 during early September 2017).
 Despite the big increase in price, Bitcoin is the best choice for anyone entering the cryptocurrency space.
 It is the most familiar and invested-in coin, it’s a lot of things… primarily Bitcoin is the reason anyone is talking about cryptocurrency in the first place.
 You might not want to start a CPU-based Bitcoin mining company in 2017 or start buying coins for $5,000 a pop (which is fine since you can buy fractions of a coin)… but it’s still going to take 1st place on our list.